 We also offer the option to pay by internet banking, which allows you to make a direct credit payment from your bank account.
 This option is available only to individuals who agree to the Windcave terms and conditions before authorising the payment.

 If you knowingly access or use, or attempt to access or use (or allow an unauthorised person to access or use), any of our services for an unlawful purpose (including fraud or attempted fraud or hacking or attempted hacking), you'll be liable to pay any party (or MBIE on its behalf) the amount of the loss suffered by them caused directly or indirectly by your unlawful actions.
 For the avoidance of doubt, this clause is not intended to confer benefits enforceable by third parties under the Contract and Commercial Law Act 2017.

 For the protection of users, other people, or MBIE itself, we may suspend or disable your online services account without notice if we consider that:

 - disabling your online services account is necessary to maintain the integrity or security of our services or any organisation or person

 - the online services account is being misused or has otherwise been compromised

 Where appropriate, we’ll notify you if we suspend or disable your online services account as soon as practicable after doing so.

-By registering for an online services account and agreeing to these terms and conditions, you'll be regarded as having read and agreed to the terms of that privacy statement.
-Make sure you've read and are comfortable with the privacy statement before agreeing to these terms and conditions.
+By agreeing to these terms and conditions, you'll be regarded as having also agreed to the terms of that privacy statement.
+Please make sure you've read and are comfortable with the privacy statement before agreeing to our terms and conditions.

 Email address privacy